 Is a hybrid mattress suitable for people who sweat a lot?Yes, especially if it contains springs, breathable foam, and natural materials.

-Is it good for back pain?Yes, provided it has firm support and a good lumbar zone.
+Is it good for back pain?Yes, provided it has firm support and a good lumbar area.

 Hybrid mattress or memory foam alone?The hybrid is more ventilated, more suitable for couples or active sleepers.
 The memory foam alone is more enveloping but can be warm.